DW-Scientist/stock-market-pred-tool/README.md

 <p align="center">
   <img width="252" alt="Bildschirmfoto 2021-12-16 um 14 33 09" src="https://user-images.githubusercontent.com/65920261/146383308-c7318bcf-5e3b-4b28-9dc8-c288394369a7.png">
 </p>
 Those parameters are responsible for the stock data you want to query from yfinance.
 First you have to enter a valid Stock code - The default is **PYPL** for Paypal.
 You could also use sth like AAPL or TESL.
 You can just google for those codes.
 Within the datepickers below you can specify the time range which will be the base for your stock query.
-The default is 1 year of data backshifted from today on.
+The default is 1 year of data backshifted from today on. <br>
 - Data Science parameters
 <p align="center">
 <img width="253" alt="Bildschirmfoto 2021-12-16 um 14 33 24" src="https://user-images.githubusercontent.com/65920261/146383979-1439640a-e8c1-4215-85cd-d7b2c24c8c2f.png">